 I had the privilege of studying music privately with the Greek-American concert pianist Nicholas Constantinidis.
-I studied with Nick from the age of twenty until his death in 2016, when I was 37.

 When Nick died, I played a Memorial Service service for him in my hometown of Kent, Ohio.